ajcr/molloy/README.md

 ## Examples

-### Counting sets
+### Counting collections

 Suppose we are faced with the following problem:

 > There are 8 red marbles, 14 blue marbles and 11 yellow marbles.
-How many sets of 13 marbles can be chosen such that fewer than 5 red marbles are used, and at least 3 blue and at least 3 yellow marbles are used?
+How many collections of 13 marbles can be chosen such that fewer than 5 red marbles are used, and at least 3 blue and at least 3 yellow marbles are used?

 This is a slightly tedious counting problem that can be solved in many different ways; normally we'd have to implement our chosen way in Python by ourself.
 Molloy rids us of this chore: